AGNISH13/Sentiment-Analysis-Amazon-Reviews/README.md

-# Sentiment Analysis of Amazon Fine Food Reviews"
+# Sentiment Analysis of Amazon Fine Food Reviews

 ## Project Description
 This is a python-based project predicting the `Sentiment` of `Customer Reviews`.
 The Sentiment Analysis has been done using two approaches: